 - One of only few districts in Texas to implement a successful teacher performance pay program.

 - Has a successful PSJA Education Foundation.
-Each year, the Foundation awards competitive Teacher Mini-Grants and scholarships.
-Since its creation in 2013, the Foundation has awarded more than $775,000 in student scholarships and teacher grants.
+Each year, the Foundation awards competitive Teacher Mini Grants and scholarships.
+Since its creation in 2013, the Foundation has awarded over $1 million in student scholarships and teacher grants.